Pulmonary embolism

 In the case of deep vein thrombosis, swelling, redness, and hyperthermia can often be seen in the extremity where the thrombosis is located.
 In addition, there may be pain, heaviness or a feeling of tightness in the affected extremity.

-Important: Severe shortness of breath at rest possibly combined with a feeling of weakness or pain in the chest area is always an emergency, in which you must immediately notify the emergency services!
+Important: Severe shortness of breath at rest, possibly combined with a feeling of weakness or pain in the chest area, is always an emergency in which you must call the emergency services on 144 immediately!

 Pulmonary embolism: diagnosis with us